zhaoxiyi/odh-manifests/ml-pipelines/README.md

 This directory contains the service monitor definition for ML Pipelines.
 It is always deployed by base, so this will eventually be moved into the base directory itself.

+## Parameters

+You can customize the ML Pipelines deployment by injecting custom parameters to change the default deployment.
+The following parameters can be used:

+* **pipeline_install_configuration**: The ConfigMap name that contains the values to install the ML Pipelines environment.
+This parameter defaults to `pipeline-install-config` and you can find an example in the [repository](./base/configmaps/pipeline-install-config.yaml).
+* **ml_pipelines_configuration**: The ConfigMap name that contains the values to integrate ML Pipelines with the underlying components (Database and Object Store).
+This parameter defaults to `kfp-tekton-config` and you can find an example in the [repository](./base/configmaps/kfp-tekton-config.yaml).
+* **database_secret**: The secret that contains the credentials for the ML Pipelines Databse.
+It defaults to `mysql-secret` if using the `metadata-store-mysql` overlay or `postgresql-secret` if using the `metadata-store-postgresql` overlay.
+* **ml_pipelines_ui_configuration**: The ConfigMap that contains the values to customize UI.
+It defaults to `ml-pipeline-ui-configmap`.

 ## Configuration

 * It is possible to configure what S3 storage is being used by Pipeline Runs.
 Detailed instructions on how to configure this will be added once Minio is moved to an overlay.